 Three Main Things That Make Gattegno Different -

 Notice, Wonder, Discover

 Notice, Wonder, Discover is the process he used to assist students in becoming aware of the rules for manipulating math symbols and the properties of numbers.

 This is simply a fancy term for how parents and teachers conduct lessons.
 The focus isn't on what is being taught, but rather what the student is learning.

 Yes.
 It's true.
 We moved algebra from 8th and 9th grade to pre-k and kindergarten.
 And we teach with a focus on algebra all the way through.
 It saves a ton of time and tears.

 The Program that Teaches You to Think

-If you want to try your hand at Gattegno, his textbooks Gattegno Mathematics are available free online or easily purchased.
+If you want to try your hand at Gattegno, his textbooks Gattegno Mathematics are inexpensive and easily purchased.
 However, the best bits of Gattegno aren't in his textbooks - you could use his textbooks and end up in the same position you are in now.

 The biggest problem we have is US.

 Gattegno activities and exercises will help with the memory issues, but only if you learn how to "Subordinate Teaching to Learning."